 Students submit two papers written during their course work as evidence of their writing skill.
 Students must also receive a passing grade on a comprehensive written examination.
-A grade point average of 3.0 or higher in both the PAPA "core" courses and in the "area of emphasis courses" is required to qualify to take the final comprehensive examination.
+A grade point average of 3.0 or higher in the PAPA "core" courses and a cumulative GPA of 3.0 overall is required to qualify to take the final comprehensive examination.